A Singapore Government Agency Website How to identify

 • Advise on the presentation of the Extended Essay.

-• Provide timely and appropriate guidance on the research skills the students would require to complete the research paper.
+• Provide timely and appropriate guidance on the research skills the students would require in order to complete their research papers.

 • Explain to students how the Extended Essay will be assessed.

-Supervisors need to ensure that the Extended Essay is an accurate reflection of a student's individual effort.
-Assistance beyond what is stipulated will be considered as "over-assisting" them.
-They should be mindful that they should not provide feedback to student drafts that include editing or rewriting as the HSSR is meant to assess candidates' independent research work.
+NUS Supervisors will ensure that the completed Extended Essay is an accurate reflection of the students’ individual effort.
+Assistance beyond what is stipulated will be considered “over-assisting” the candidates.
+They should be mindful that they should not provide feedback to student drafts that include editing or rewriting as the HSSR is meant to assess candidates’ independent research work.

 • Ensure that successful student applicants complete the online registration and acceptance procedures.